process-engine/documentation/reference/stack/basic-concepts/identity-access-management.md

 But they are defined in the folder `entity_type_services` instead of `entity_types`.
 The JSON file doesn't contain a suffix as well.

-The two block are representing roles defined to fulfill `class level` and `member level` claims.
+The two blocks are representing roles defined to fulfill `class level` and `member level` claims.

 ## Usage